inovex/justcause/docs/usage.rst

                           random_state=random_state)

-.. note:: Note that all Meta Learners use a default setting to determine which regression to use when none is provided.
+.. note:: Note that the Meta Learners use a default setting to determine which regression to use when none is provided.

 Implementing New Data
 =====================